hellorich/go-wordpress/README.md

 ## Installation
 1. Download the repository and `cd` into the root.
+2. Install the node dependencies using `npm install`.
-2. Run `npm run installer` and follow the onscreen prompts to set your Lando dev environment.
+3. Run `npm run installer` and follow the onscreen prompts to set your Lando dev environment.

 ## SSL Certificates
 Optionally you can set you machine to trust the SSL certificate the development environment uses by following the [appropriate instructions](https://docs.lando.dev/config/security.html#certificates) for your operating system.